albertopastormr/tfg/README.md

 ## Data

-The data is drawn from two main sources:
+The data is retrieved from two sources:

-- Consumption sensors from the Complutense University of Madrid.
+- Sensors that register energy consumption from the hundreds of buildings from Complutense University of Madrid.

 - Photovoltaic energy information from the European website: [PHOTOVOLTAIC GEOGRAPHICAL INFORMATION SYSTEM](https://re.jrc.ec.europa.eu/pvg_tools/en/tools.html)